GiorgiKalatozi/design-patterns/README.md

 ### Open/Closed Principle (OCP)

 The OCP encourages classes to be open for extension but closed for modification.
 This means that new functionality can be added without altering existing code.
+In simpler terms, the behavior of a module can be extended without modifying its source code.

+The Open/Closed Principle (OCP) lies at the heart of building adaptable and maintainable software.
+It states that software entities (such as classes, modules, functions) should be open for extension but closed for modification.
+In simpler terms, you should be able to add new functionalities without having to touch existing code.

+# How does it work?

+Imagine your code as a building.
+OCP encourages a design where you can add new floors and features through extensions (like building upon the existing structure) without having to demolish and rebuild the entire foundation.
+This leads to several benefits:

+- **Reduced risk of regressions:** Modifying existing code often introduces bugs and unintended consequences.
+OCP minimizes this risk by keeping the core code untouched.

+- **Increased flexibility and adaptability:** New features can be easily added through extensions, making your code future-proof and responsive to changing needs.

+- **Improved maintainability:** With extensions handling new functionalities, the core code remains clean and manageable, simplifying maintenance and updates.

+# Remember:

+- **OCP doesn't mean no modifications ever**, but rather minimizing them to focus on core functionality.
+- Choose appropriate abstraction mechanisms like interfaces and abstract classes to facilitate extensions.

+- Embrace modularity and design your code with extensibility in mind.

+By applying the Open/Closed Principle, you can write cleaner, more robust, and adaptable software that thrives in the face of change.
+Happy coding!

 ### Liskov Substitution Principle (LSP)